dev-formata-io/stof/web/README.md

 - Versioned and inspectable

 But the tools we have for this are *primitive and fragmented*:
-- JSON/YAML/TOML carry structure, but rely on other tools for behavior, units, schemas, or validations.
+- JSON/YAML/TOML carry structure, but rely on other tools for behavior, types, units, schemas, or validations.
 - External tools create complexity between systems and often require additional configuration & maintenence.
 - Configs drift and break across environments.
 - Runtime logic is scattered across codebases, devops scripts, and data definitions.